 Definition of Scaphopoda in English:

-A class of molluscs that comprises the tusk shells.
+A class of mollusks that comprises the tooth shells.

 - There are approximately 900 species of Scaphopoda, commonly called tusk shells.